maserasgroup-repo/pyssian/README.rst

 .. project-description-start

-This project focuses on writing an object oriented library for parsing Gaussian io files and provide usefull command line tools for computational chemists.
+This project contains an object oriented library for parsing Gaussian io files which aims to facilitate the everyday scripting of computational chemists using Gaussian.

 .. setup-instructions